 Why is your consent important?

-In accordance with Law 34/2002 of 11 July, on Information Society Services and Electronic Commerce, Montepino may install cookies in users' terminals provided that said users have given their consent and after they have provided clear and complete information regarding their use.
+In accordance with Law 34/2002 of 11 July on information society services and electronic commerce, Montepino may install cookies in the User's terminals, provided that said User has given their consent and after they have provided them with clear and complete information regarding their use.
 The objective of this Policy is to provide said information in a useful format for the User.

 - User-input cookies.

 - User authentication or identification cookies (session only).

 - User-centric security cookies.